Senior Prizegiving

 W.D.
 James was Head of English at Hampton and later founded Denmead School.
 The prize is awarded to the best pupil studying English Literature in the Lower Sixth.

 Bernard Garside was an eminent historian and Head of History at Hampton, retiring in 1960.
 He was a greatly respected worker in the field of local history.
 He was the author of the History of Hampton School.
-He made a generous bequest to the school during the 1980s, from which this prize is funded.
-The Prize is awarded in his honour to the best pupil in History in the Lower Sixth.
+He made a generous bequest to the School during the 1980s, from which this prize is funded.
+The Garside Prize is awarded in his honour to the best pupil in History in the Lower Sixth.

 Malcolm Deere was an Old Hamptonian and governor of the School.
 He was the Deputy Chief Executive of UCAS.
 The prize is awarded to the best Physics pupil in the Lower Sixth.